 *This information is for educational purposes and we recommend to discuss any changes in diet or lifestyle with a medical professional

-Prenatal Reflexology supports the physical and emotional health of your unborn child.
+Supports the physicl and emotional health of your unborn child.

 Prenatal Reflexology helps with the following conditions: